dokwork/lualine-ex/README.md

 The {max_length} may be a number, or a function which receives the current component value and returns a number:
- - Every value less than 0 means that the filename never should be shorten;
+ - Every value less than 0 means that the filename never should be shortened;
- - Zero means that filename should be always shorten;
+ - Zero means that filename should be always shortened;
- - A value more or equal to 1 represents a length, after which the filename should be shorten;
+ - A value more or equal to 1 represents a length, after which the filename should be shortened;
  - A value between 0 and 1 represents a fraction of the current window width if the {laststatus} == 2, or a fraction of the terminal width.